Another

 Jennifer’s 20th birthday, the parties for WGA, PTO and Mary’s white

-elephant, Lisa has to make a business trip to
+elephant, Lisa has to make a business trip to Denver.

 We wish everyone wonderful